TeamDiopside/InfinityButtons/README.md

 - Emergency Buttons in all 16 colors.
 They can also produce an alarm sound*.
 - Emerald Button, which will stay pressed randomly between 0.5 and 5 seconds.
 - Iron and Gold Buttons, which can only be pressed by an arrow.
 - Secret Buttons, which blend into walls.
-Containing bookshelves, all bricks, planks and more.
+Containing bookshelves, bricks, planks and more.
 - Torch Buttons and Levers.
 They also come in soul and redstone form.
 - Doorbell and Doorbell Button.